 The Enron’s medical certification form fully explains what information is required.
 When an employee foresees the need for leave, certification should be provided before the leave begins.
 When this is not possible, the employee must provide the certification within 15 days of the Enron’s request.
 Failure to provide certification on a timely basis may delay the leave.

 During the course of the leave, Enron may require additional medical recertification every 30 days.
-In addition, cEnron may request recertification at any time the circumstances for leave change significantly.
-Depending upon the circumstances, Enron may require a second, and in some cases a third, medical opinion, at the cEnron’s expense.
+In addition, Enron may request recertification at any time the circumstances for leave change significantly.
+Depending upon the circumstances, Enron may require a second, and in some cases a third, medical opinion, at the Enron’s expense.
 If the leave is for the employee’s own serious health condition, a medical release must be presented prior to return to work.

-Employment Protection

 Employment Protection

 An eligible employee who takes FMLA leave is entitled to return to his or her former job or to an equivalent job with equivalent benefits, pay, and other terms and conditions of employment.
 Returning employees will not lose any benefits or seniority accrued prior to the approved leave.